-Road bike bottom bracket standards: everything you wanted to know but were afraid to ask - Cycling Weekly
+Road bike bottom bracket standards explained

 External threaded bearings

 Shimano was an early advocate of moving the bearings outside the bottom bracket shell.
+In 2003 it released its Hollowtech branded design that revolutionised the world of the bottom bracket.

-It’s a widely used solution that increases the distance between the bearings for extra rigidity, while continuing to use the threads present in steel and alloy bottom bracket shells.
+Today it’s still a widely used solution that increases the distance between the bearings for extra rigidity, while continuing to use the threads present in steel and alloy bottom bracket shells.

 It also means that the axle diameter can be increased to 24mm, which increases axle stiffness.
 The axle is hollow, which reduces the weight too.
 The bearings are usually housed in sealed races, which makes them easy to remove or replace.
 And there’s a really solid interface between the bearings and the frame, which should eliminate creaking (see later).

-As well as Shimano, sealed external bearings are available from SRAM (called GXP) and Campagnolo, although none of these 24mm external bearing systems are cross-compatible.
+As well as Shimano, sealed external bearings are available from SRAM, in both its GXP design and under the guise of its newer DUB bottom bracket, and Campagnolo, in both Ultra Torque and Power Torque designs.
+It’s well worth remembering that none of these external bearing systems are cross-compatible.

 BB30, PF30 and BB30a Pressfit